 Contributions.
 Contribution requirements are established or amended pursuant to Article 16, section 67 of the Texas Constitution which requires the Texas legislature to establish a member contribution rate of not less than 6% of the member's annual compensation and a state contribution rate of not less than 6% and not more than 10% of the aggregate annual compensation paid to members of the system during the fiscal year.
-Texas Government Code section 821.006 prohibits benefit improvements, if as a result of the particular action, the time required to amortize TRS' unfunded actuarial liabilities would be increased to a period that exceeds 31 years, or, if the amortization period already exceeds 31 years, the period would be increased by such action.

 Employee contribution rates are set in state statute, Texas Government Code 825.402.
-Senate Bill 1458 of the 83rd Texas Legislature amended Texas Government Code 825.402 for member contributions and established employee contribution rates for fiscal years 2014 thru 2017.
-The 85th Texas Legislature, General Appropriations Act (GAA) affirmed that the employer contribution rates for fiscal years 2018 and 2019 would remain the same.
+The TRS Pension Reform Bill (Senate Bill 12) of the 86th Texas Legislature amended Texas Government Code 825.402 for member contributions and increased employee and employer contribution rates for fiscal years 2020 thru 2025.

-Contribution Rat es 2018 2019 Member 7.7% 7.7% Non-Employer Contributing Entity (State) 6.8% 6.8% Employers 6.8% 6.8% Denton ISD FY2019 Employer Contribution ons \$ 6,490,864 Denton ISD FY2019 Member Contribution S \$ 15,878,948 Denton ISD 2019 NECE On-Behalf Contri butions \$ 9,419,312
+Contribution Rat tes 2019 2020 Member 7.7% 7.7% Non-Employer Contributing Entity (State) 6.8% 6.8% Employers 6.8% 6.8% Denton ISD FY2020 Employer Contributions \$ 7,320,420 Denton ISD FY2020 Member Contributions \$ 17,221,076 Denton ISD FY2020 NECE On-Behalf Contril butions \$ 9,654,119

 Contributors to the plan include members, employers and the State of Texas as the only non-employer contributing entity.
-The State contributes to the plan in accordance with state statutes and the General Appropriations Act (GAA).
+The State is the employer for senior colleges, medical schools and state agencies including the TRS.
+In each respective role, the State contributes to the plan in accordance with state statutes and the General Appropriations Act (GAA).

-As the non-employer contributing entity for public education, the State of Texas contributes to the retirement system an amount equal to the current employer contribution rate times the aggregate annual compensation of all participating members of the pension trust fund during the fiscal year reduced by the amounts described below which are paid by the employers.
+As the non-employer contributing entity for public education, the State of Texas contributes to the retirement system an amount equal to the current employer contribution rate times the aggregate annual compensation of all participating members of the pension trust fund during that fiscal year reduced by the amounts described below which are paid by the employers.
 Employers including public schools are required to pay the employer contribution rate in the following instances:

-- On the portion of the member's salary that exceeds the statutory minimum for members entitled to the statutory minimum under Section 21.402 of the Texas Education Code. - During a new member's first 90 days of employment. - When any part or all of an employee's salary is paid by federal funding source or a privately sponsored source, from non-educational and general, or local funds.
+- On the portion of the member's salary that exceeds the statutory minimum for members entitled to the statutory minimum under Section 21.402 of the Texas Education Code. - During a new member's first 90 days of employment. - When any part or all of an employee's salary is paid by federal funding source or a privately sponsored source, from non-educational and general, or local funds. - When the employing district is a public school, the employer shall contribute 1.5% of covered payroll to the pension fund beginning in fiscal year 2020.
+The contribution rate called the Public Education Employer Contribution will replace the Non (OASDI) surcharge that was in effect in fiscal year 2019.